Daddy Yankee gives Argentina more gasoline

 The Argentine central bank doesn’t have any cash.

 The government collects taxes in pesos, which it then exchanges for dollars.
 If the peso falls, then it gets fewer dollars for the same amount of pesos.
-So wonderful as it would be for there to be more dollars around, Argentine taxpayers would have to shell out more of their income to buy those dollars, only to hand them back over to foreigners as debt repayments.
+So wonderful as it would be for there to be more dollars around, Argentine taxpayers would have to shell out a bigger share of their income to buy those dollars, only to hand them back over to foreigners as debt repayments.
 Voters won’t like that.

 If the peso falls, import prices rise.
 And that feeds right into inflation.
 Voters won’t like that either.